lyonbros/composer.js/docs/filtercollection.md

 This gives you a very powerful tool to show specific slices of data without having to worry about keeping that slice up to date.
 It all just works.
-You can event attach a filter collection to *another* filter collection to narrow down your data even more.
+You can even attach a filter collection to *another* filter collection to narrow down your data even more.

 ## Events